 Mission went through a lengthy discovery process with 7SIGNAL, demonstrating its commitment and capabilities for re-architecting the company’s AWS environment well before it became a signed customer.
 Mission built deep credibility and trust with 7SIGNAL throughout that process, and the company felt confident in its decision to move forward with Mission.

 7SIGNAL began work with Mission as a professional services engagement.
-The company soon signed up for Mission Cloud Foundation to receive ongoing cost governance and optimization support, as well as Mission-led support.
+The company soon signed up for Mission Cloud Foundation to receive ongoing cost governance and optimization support, as well as Mission Cloud Care.

 “We wanted to engage a highly skilled provider who could help us prove – through verified testing – that our new architectural choices were going to work.
 We had a really good idea of what we wanted when it came to migrating to a more modern AWS-centric architecture.
 We knew what our data ingestion requirements were and we knew what our fundamental functional requirements were.
 We were just unsure of the best way to use AWS’ labyrinth of components to best achieve our goal.
 That’s where Mission’s knowledge and experience made all the difference.”